openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/openstack.rst

 .. _network-agent-state-metrics:

+.. note:: These metrics are not collected when the Contrail plugin is deployed.

 * ``openstack_neutron_agents``, the total number of Neutron agents by service and state.
 The metric contains ``service`` (one of 'dhcp', 'l3', 'metadata' or 'openvswitch') and ``state`` (one of 'up', 'down' or 'disabled') fields.